How to Create Stacked Bar Chart with Negative Values in Excel

 excel stacked bar chart negative values

-Now you can also use categories in reverse order to bring your X-axis data on the top.
+Now you can also use categories in reverse order to bring your X-axis data to the top.
 To do so, follow the instructions we are going to provide below.

-• Click on the Y-axis data of your chart, then do Right-click on your mouse.
+• Click on the Y-axis data of your chart, then Right-click on your mouse.

 • Select the Format Axis option afterward.